yellow cardinal sighting blog header a recent sighting and birdwatchers guide for the yellow cardinal

 Some factors which led to the Yellow Cardinal’s endangerment are the forest edging and scrub habitat ideal for this bird has declined.
 They have also taken a significant hit from trapping for the cage-bird market.
 The species is cursed with an absolutely breathtaking song voice and has thus been dubbed a ‘song bird’.
 You can hear a sample here.

-Yellow cardinal sand image
+yellow cardinal sand image

-The yellow cardinal is a prized song maker but its vibrant colour also makes it a prized cage bird.
+The Yellow Cardinal is a prized song maker but its vibrant colour also makes it a prized cage bird.

 Once abundant, the Yellow Cardinal’s habitat loss is officially associated with timber extraction and rapid deforestation of eucalyptus.
 Conversion of woodlands to cattle pasture may also contribute to the problem along with captive breeding that’s done in Brazil, Argentina, and Uruguay.
 A protected area has recently been suggested in Pay Ubre.